mattwhite180/goalsandplans/README.md

 ## [optional] setup secrets for AWS RDS connectivity
 * create a `secrets.env` file in the root directory of project
-* fill out the folling with your own variables:
+* fill out the following with your own variables:
 *   ```
     SECRET=your-aws-secret-name
     REGION=your-aws-region